indrapaul824/Complete-Deep-Learning-with-PyTorch/00_Fundamentals/README.md

 __[03_matmul.py](https://github.com/IndraP24/Complete-Deep-Learning-with-PyTorch/blob/main/00_Fundamentals/03_matmul.py)__ - contains the fundamentals of matrix multiplication and how to do matrix multiplication of two matrices

-__[04_softmax.py](https://github.com/IndraP24/Complete-Deep-Learning-with-PyTorch/blob/main/00_Fundamentals/04_softmax.py)__ - contains the fundamentals of a softmax function and how to implement it from scratch using Numpy as well as plotting the data on a chart.
+__[04_softmax.py](https://github.com/IndraP24/Complete-Deep-Learning-with-PyTorch/blob/main/00_Fundamentals/04_softmax.py)__ - contains the fundamentals of a softmax function and how to implement it from scratch using Numpy (from scratch) and PyTorch (using nn.Softmax) as well as plotting the data on a chart.

-### The data distribution obtained from Softmax using Numpy is:
+**The data distribution obtained from Softmax is:**

 | ![Softmax image](./plots/Softmax.svg) | ![Softmax Log image](./plots/Softmax_log.svg) |